ly-web/appweb7/README.md

   See https://embedthis.com/appweb/doc/index.html

 ### Building
-    You can build with make or with Bit.
-Bit is quicker and more flexible.
+    You can build with make or with MakeMe.
+MakeMe is quicker and more flexible.
-    To install Bit, download Bit from https://embedthis.com/downloads/bit/download.ejs
+    To install MakeMe, download MakeMe from https://embedthis.com/makeme/download.html

 ### To build with make: